-Bv Person
+By Person

-If you have Internet access, you may vote your shares from any location in the world at www.proxyvote.com by following the instructions on the Internet Notice or proxy card.
+If you have Internet access, you may vote your shares from any location in the world and following the at www.proxyvote.com by following the instructions on the Internet Notice or proxy card.

-You may vote your shares by calling 1-800-690-6903 and following the instructions on the proxy card.
+You may vote your shares by calling 1-800-690-6903 instructions on the proxy card.

-If you received a proxy card by mail, you may vote by completing, dating and signing the proxy card.
+If you received a proxy card If you attend the Annual by mail, you may vote by completing, dating and signing the proxy card.

-If you attend the Annual Meeting, you may vote by delivering your completed proxy card in person or you may vote by completing a ballot.
-Ballots will be available at the meetina.
+Meeting, you may vote by delivering your completed proxy card in person or you may vote by completing a ballot.
+Ballots will be available at the meeting.